Mimetis/Dotmim.Sync/docs/Progression.md

 To do so, you can use the **interceptors** `OnTableChangesSelecting` and `OnTableChangesSelected` to have more details on what changes are selected for each table.

 In the other hand, you can use the **interceptors** `OnTableChangesApplying` and `OnTableChangesApplied` to get all the rows that will be applied to a destination database.

+>
+> You will find the sample used for this chapter, here : [Spy sample](https://github.com/Mimetis/Dotmim.Sync/tree/master/Samples/Spy)
+>

 ``` csharp